Louis Farrakhan: Assassination of Malcolm X and aftermath

-The day that Malcolm X was assassinated in Harlem, Farrakhan happened to be in Newark, New Jersey, on rotation, 45 minutes away from where Malcolm X was assassinated.
+The day that Malcolm X was assassinated in Harlem, Farrakhan happened to be in Newark, New Jersey, on rotation, 45 minutes away from the scene of the assassination.

 Farrakhan made numerous incendiary statements about Malcolm X, contributing to what was called a "climate of vilification".
 Three men from a Newark NOI mosque—Thomas Hagan, Muhammad Abdul Aziz (aka Norman 3X Butler) and Kahlil Islam (aka Thomas 15X Johnson)—were convicted of the killing and served prison sentences.
 Only Hagan ever admitted his role.

 Many, including Malcolm X's family, have accused Farrakhan of being involved in the plot to assassinate Malcolm X. For many years, Betty Shabazz, the widow of Malcolm X, harbored resentment toward the Nation of Islam—and Farrakhan in particular—for what she felt was their role in the assassination of her husband.
 In a 1993 speech, Farrakhan seemed to confirm that the Nation of Islam was responsible for the assassination:

 We don't give a damn about no white man law if you attack what we love.
 And frankly, it ain't none of your business.
 What do you got to say about it?
 Did you teach Malcolm?
 Did you make Malcolm?
 Did you clean up Malcolm?
 Did you put Malcolm out before the world?
 Was Malcolm your traitor or ours?
 And if we dealt with him like a nation deals with a traitor, what the hell business is it of yours?
 You just shut your mouth, and stay out of it.
 Because in the future, we gonna become a nation.
 And a nation gotta be able to deal with traitors and cutthroats and turncoats.
 The white man deals with his.
 The Jews deal with theirs.

 During a 1994 interview, Gabe Pressman asked Shabazz whether Farrakhan "had anything to do" with Malcolm X's death.
 She replied: "Of course, yes.
 Nobody kept it a secret.
 It was a badge of honor.
 Everybody talked about it, yes."

 In a 60 Minutes interview that aired during May 2000, Farrakhan stated that some of the things he said may have led to the assassination of Malcolm X. "I may have been complicit in words that I spoke", he said.
 "I acknowledge that and regret that any word that I have said caused the loss of life of a human being."
 A few days later Farrakhan denied that he "ordered the assassination" of Malcolm X, although he again acknowledged that he "created the atmosphere that ultimately led to Malcolm X's assassination."